Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2024-02-14-evil-maids-iot-firmware-security.md

 ---

-*This work was a collaboration with Austen Knapp, Emmanuel Wamuo, Santiago Torres-Arias (Purdue), Gedare Bloom, and Yanyan Zhuang.
+*This work was a collaboration with Austen Knapp, Emmanuel Wamuo, Drs.
+Santiago Torres-Arias (Purdue), Gedare Bloom, and Yanyan Zhuang.
 If you're working on IoT firmware security or device hardening, I'd be glad to discuss our methodology — find me on [LinkedIn](https://linkedin.com/in/minhajul-alam-rahat-1aa157157) or email me at mrahat@uccs.edu.*